Date of Publication: April 10, 2020

 Hulu Beteina is a mobile health (mHealth) platform in Ethiopia to support rural women and men during pre-pregnancy, pregnancy, delivery, and as parents of young children.

-Designed for use on both smart and basic phones, the approach invokes a simple, easy to navigate format containing relevant, engaging, and educational content.
+Designed for use on both smart and basic phones, the approach invokes a simple, easy-to-navigate format containing relevant, engaging, and educational content.

 Specific objectives of the mobile tool include:

-• To improve knowledge, attitudes and practice of high impact health practices/behaviors related to reproductive, maternal and child health.
+• To improve knowledge, attitudes, and practice of high-impact health practices/behaviors related to reproductive, maternal, and child health.

 • To generate demand for and increase uptake of RMNCH services

 The app aims to empower couples to take joint action for their family’s health.
-The platform includes suggested actions to ensure a safe and healthy pregnancy, delivery and early childhood.
+The platform includes suggested actions to ensure a safe and healthy pregnancy, delivery, and early childhood.
 Such actions might include attending early and completing antenatal care visits, choosing a family planning method, or a myriad of other small doable actions.

 Source: Ethiopia Ministry of Health, USAID, Johns Hopkins Center for Communication Programs, PSI